Information on this tournament

 Up to 1931 The Tassie was held in June but the date was switched to September with a view to increasing the number of players from England.
 The number of entries exceeded 200 for the first time in 1935 with 206, and rose to 396 in 1966, then 454 in 1969.

 The Tassie is now always played in September each year and one of it’s early participants, the aforementioned Mr Crane who loved the event so much he donated several trophies to the Carnoustie Golf Club which are still competed for today.
 Alongside The Tassie is The Maulesbank Trophy, a much younger event given its introduction in 1933.

-The week begins with two qualifying rounds, one on the Championship course and one on either the Burnside or Buddon Links, depending on which is selected that year.
+The week begins with two qualifying rounds, one on The Carnoustie Championship Course and one on either The Carnoustie Burnside or The Carnoustie Buddon Course, depending on which is selected that year.
 From the starting field the top 64 combined scratch scores are then drawn to play matchplay through the week for The Tassie on The Carnoustie Championship Course.
-The next 64 nett scores compete for the Maulesbank Trophy in matchplay on the selected 2nd course.
+The next 64 nett scores compete for The Maulesbank Trophy in matchplay on the selected 2nd course.
 For those who did not qualify for either, then there is the consolation sweepstakes on Wednesday and Thursday with prizes available.
 By the time Friday arrives simple bounce games are played by all those who are not competing for either of the two trophies.

 The whole week is one of cameraderie and the local clubs open their doors to the competitors and provide evening entertainment, everything from comedians to quizzes to karaoke.
 This is why The Tassie entrants have been coming back for years and in some cases decades on end.
-Currently regular competitors are coming from all parts of the United States, Sweden, Holland, Spain and the UK.
+Currently regular competitors come from from all parts of the United States, Sweden, Holland, Spain and the UK.